Unmanned Ground Vehicle Market Size and Share

 • May 2025: Huawei deployed 100 5G-A autonomous electric mining trucks at the Yimin mine in China, achieving 120% efficiency versus manual fleets.

-• March 2025: Ukraine conducted the first combat assault using UGVs and FPV drones exclusively, proving autonomous combined-arms viability.
+• March 2025: Ukraine conducted the first combat assault using UGVs and FPV drones exclusively, demonstrating the viability of autonomous combined arms.

-• January 2025: France’s DGA launched the DROIDE program with KNDS and Safran to field multi-mission ground robots by 2035.
+• January 2025: France’s DGA launched the DROIDE program, in collaboration with KNDS and Safran, to field multi-mission ground robots by 2035.

 Table of Contents for Unmanned Ground Vehicle Industry Report